-When we talk about the game, we talk about a spin-off title which follows the story events before the actual games that were already released (Darksiders 1-3).
+When we talk about the game, we talk about a spin-off title which follows the story events of the previously released games (Darksiders 1-3).
 We control Strife and War.
 Strife is a new member of the Horseman crew, while we had the opportunity to play as War in the first Darksiders game.
 They are both playable characters here, with slightly important role being the one for Strife.
 He is the man here.

-For development we have Airship Syndicate – a company/group that is yet do develop something significant.
+For development we have Airship Syndicate – a company/group which has yet do develop something significant.
 Or maybe not.
 Their history is not long and Darksiders Genesis is their first “bigger” project.
 We can say big, maybe even the most important one, since Darskiders as a franchise exists for quite some time now.
 As usual, THQ Nordic was the publisher.

 First and the only in game animation.
 Kicking demons asses is something that everybody likes.

-Darksiders Genesis is not what we’ve used to play.
+Darksiders Genesis is not what we’re used to playing.
 This is its own Viktor Vran/Diablo clone - top down view, charged with action and packed into a Horseman of the Apocalypse package.

-Simply beautiful artwork, especially if you love seeing your bellowed franchise in a comic sense.
+Simply beautiful artwork, especially if you love seeing your beloved franchise in a comic sense.
 This is what you get for all in game events.

 Technical (non)flow and the details

 I was always careful with THQ games.
-Darksiders 3 were full of bugs and I though Genesis would be polished, since this game is really short and small in comparison to their main games.
-Plus, it was out 2 months ago, so there is nothing that can justify impaired experience in this one.
+Darksiders 3 was full of bugs and I though Genesis would be polished, since this game is really short and small in comparison to their main games.
+Plus, it was out 2 months ago, so there is nothing that can justify an impaired experience in this one.
 Of course, I was wrong.
-This is a bug galore.
+This has bugs galore.
 It’s like they don’t need quality assurance guys.
-I guess nobody even played the game in a fluent/faster way, otherwise they would improve the clunkiness, getting stuck after certain button combinations and player changes.
+I guess nobody even played the game in a fluent/faster way, otherwise they would've improved the clunkiness, getting stuck after certain button combinations and player changes.
 I was stuck so many times, I can’t even begin to explain the frustration.